jeanslack/Vidtuber/README.md

 ### MS Windows

-Portable edition available on [Latest releases](https://github.com/jeanslack/Vidtuber/releases/latest)
+A portable edition is available on the [Latest releases](https://github.com/jeanslack/Vidtuber/releases/latest) repository.

 Minimum requirements:

 - Microsoft Windows 10
 - x86_64 Architecture

-For space reasons, this portable edition does not include the FFmpeg nor yt-dlp executables.
+For space reasons, this portable edition does not include the FFmpeg executables neither yt-dlp executable.
 Please read the README.txt file included in the 7-zip archive for more information about downloading and installing these additional dependencies.